Generic Name: Cefotaxime sodium

 NOTE: Many strains of the above organisms that are multiply resistant to other antibiotics, e.g. penicillins, cephalosporins, and aminoglycosides, are susceptible to Cefotaxime.
 Cefotaxime is active against some strains of Pseudomonas aeruginosa.

 Bacteroides spp., including some strains of Bacteroides fragilis

 Clostridium spp.
 (Note: Most strains of Clostridium difficile are resistant.)

-Cefotaxime sodium also demonstrates in vitro activity against the following microorganisms but the clinical significance is unknown.
-Cefotaxime sodium exhibits in vitro minimal inhibitory concentrations (MICs) of 8 mcg/mL or less against most (≥90%) strains of the following microorganisms; however, the safety and effectiveness of Cefotaxime sodium in treating clinical infections due to these microorganisms have not been established in adequate and well-controlled clinical trials.
+Cefotaxime also demonstrates in vitro activity against the following microorganisms but the clinical significance is unknown.
+Cefotaxime exhibits in vitro minimal inhibitory concentrations (MICs) of 8 mcg/mL or less against most (≥90%) strains of the following microorganisms; however, the safety and effectiveness of Cefotaxime in treating clinical infections due to these microorganisms have not been established in adequate and well-controlled clinical trials: